Ahmad940/inventory_management/README.md

 This project is written in java 8, however it can be run also in the future release of java with no syntax error or problem (9, 11, 12, 13, 14, #current release, ...others) to run this project in java 9-14 you need to set up javafx sdk and use VMOptions to set it to path.
-The <b>schoolmanagement.Main</b> class is the main class to run, java8 has the javafx inbuilt no need to set it up.
+The <b>schoolmanagement.Main</b> class is the main class to run, java8 has the javafx inbuilt no need to set it up

-//Database.
-Concerning database, you are going to setup your database connection url in the following spring config.xml file :
-`/dbConfig.properties`

 Note: *Dont forget to edit the `/dbConfig.properties` file , make sure you change the connection string to match your local host / db connection url, and need to be mysql*